sfu-arch/muir/README.md

 Running tests
 =======
-Inside test directory there are set of test example which show the generality of TAPAS.
+Inside test directory there are set of test example which show the generality of dandelion-generator.
 To get the generated accelerator files for test cases you can run:

 ```